sfdrogojan/sfmc-csharp-sdk/docs/TransactionalMessagingApi.md

 <a name="deleteemaildefinition"></a>
 # **DeleteEmailDefinition**
-> ResponseDeleteSendDefinition DeleteEmailDefinition (string definitionKey)
+> DeleteSendDefinitionResponse DeleteEmailDefinition (string definitionKey)

 deleteEmailDefinition